-Framework of practice and progress in environmental operations for the year 2021
+Framework of practice and progress in environmental operations for the year 2022

-No. Guidelines Guidelines Performance in 2021 The company will seriously and continuously improve environmental management system.
-The Solar power project helps to reduce the use of water resources and coal used to generate electricity and CO2 reduction emissions and also saves the company's costs in the long term by installing a Solar Roof Top (Phase #1) with a generating capacity of 9.45 kilowatts and installing a Solar Roof Top (Phase #2) with a generating capacity of 1,200 kilowatts.
-Reduce electricity consumption project in the wind system of the entire production sector by 100% to help reduce unnecessary waste of electricity and wind energy emphasised on employees' participation in the operation.
-Employees can report air leaks to the maintenance department can fix immediately that greatly reduces the incidence of unnecessary energy loss and able to operate the project sustainably.
-Project to reduce waste from production process to help reduce the amount of waste that is polyurethane coated rubber gloves used by the production department by switching to cloth gloves instead of polyurethane coated rubber gloves.
+The company will seriously and continuously improve the environmental management system.
+1. The Solar power project helps to reduce the use of water resources and coal used to generate electricity and CO2 reduction emissions and also saves the company's costs in the long term by installing a Solar Roof Top (Phase #1) with a generating capacity of 9.45 kilowatts and installing a Solar Roof Top (Phase #2) with a generating capacity of 1,200 kilowatts.
+2. Reduce electricity consumption projects in the wind system of the entire production sector by 100% to help reduce unnecessary waste of electricity and wind energy emphasized on employees' participation in the operation.
+Employees can report air leaks to the maintenance department that can be fixed immediately, greatly reducing the incidence of unnecessary energy loss and being able to operate the project sustainably.
+3. Project to reduce waste from production process to help reduce the amount of waste that is polyurethane coated rubber gloves used by the production department by switching to cloth gloves instead of polyurethane coated rubber gloves.
 This helps reduce the plastic waste that affects global warming.
 It also helps the company to reduce costs in the long term.
-Environmental Awareness Project that make employees aware of the current environmental impact by promoting knowledge, information communication and the current global environmental situation through training and activities such as weekly Safety Talk or campaign activities, etc., including public relations through various media such as public relations boards, electronic mail, Safety News and TSC Line@, etc. Green Industry Project that the company has participated in the Green Industry Contest Project organized by the Ministry of Industry to demonstrate our commitment to environmental impact awareness.
-Currently, the company has been awarded as a green industry level 4.
-Establishment of the Environmental Operations and Energy Management Committee to allow all departments in the company to participate in environmental operations,
+4. Environmental Awareness Project that make employees aware of the current environmental impact by promoting knowledge, information communication and the current global environmental situation through training and activities such as weekly Safety Talk or campaign activities, etc., including public relations boards, electronic mail, Safety News and TSC Line@, etc.